charlottejoy/100-days-of-code/log.md

 **Thoughts:**
 Breaking things down in to very small pieces is really the way to get things done.
+Broke something in Javascript I could not find.
+So thankful for Github.
+Last commit had just what I needed.

 **Link(s) to work:**
 1. [Lights Out](https://codepen.io/charlottejoy/pen/wpGQOZ?editors=0111)